 2070 U.S. Hwy.
 278, SE, Social Circle, GA 30025

-Please submit your data from scientific collecting permit reports electronically.
-An Excel spreadsheet with data fields can be downloaded here .
+Submit scientific collecting permit report data electronically using the Excel spreadsheet downloaded here .
 Descriptions of each data field can be downloaded here .
 Any rare species data reported in a scientific collecting permit report does not have to be reported separately as described below.

 Providing rare taxa element occurrence (EO) data in a spreadsheet, database table or KML file can greatly speed up our work in converting it to an EO record (EOR) and getting it into our database.
 Electronic submission of data is especially helpful for large data sets.
 Electronic data submission eliminates the need to submit hard copies of the special concern animal observation/collection data sheet.

 We have provided an example Excel spreadsheet, "Electronic Data Request Example.xls ", that may be used for electronic submission of EO data.
 However, this spreadsheet is only a guide and collectors/observers may modify or add new fields as it suits their own needs (as long as we can tell what information is being conveyed).
 We have also produced a rather detailed spreadsheet for submitting natural community data .
 This spreadsheet can be adapted for animal and plant EOs by eliminating the community columns, colored green.